vsilaev/tascalate-concurrent/README.md

 static <T> Promise<T> from(CompletionStage<T> stage)
 ```
 It behaves as the following:
-a.
-If the supplied `stage` is already a `Promise` then it is returned unchenged
+1. If the supplied `stage` is already a `Promise` then it is returned unchenged
-b.
-If `stage` is a `CompletableFuture` then a specially-tailored wrapper is returned.
+2. If `stage` is a `CompletableFuture` then a specially-tailored wrapper is returned.
-c.
-If `stage` additionally implements `Future` then specialized wrapper is returned that delegates all the blocking methods defined in `Future` API
+3. If `stage` additionally implements `Future` then specialized wrapper is returned that delegates all the blocking methods defined in `Future` API
-d.
-Otherwise generic wrapper is created with good-enough implementation of blocking `Future` API atop of asynchronous `CompletionStage` API.
+4. Otherwise generic wrapper is created with good-enough implementation of blocking `Future` API atop of asynchronous `CompletionStage` API.

 To summarize, the returned wrapper delegates as much as possible functionality to the supplied `stage` and _never_ resorts to [CompletionStage.toCompletableFuture](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/CompletionStage.html#toCompletableFuture--) because in Java 8 API it's an optional method.
 From documentation: "A CompletionStage implementation that does not choose to interoperate with others may throw UnsupportedOperationException." (this text was dropped in Java 9+).
 In general, Tascalate Concurrent library does not depend on this method and should be interoperable with any minimal (but valid) `CompletionStage` implementation.